Where Does My Heart Beat Now: Music video

-Three versions of the music video exist: a black and white Canadian version for the Canadian market (released in October 1990), a color performance version for the US promotion (November 1990) directed by David Phillips, and a black-and-white version mixed with the performance version made for the Unison home video (July 1991).
-The latter version was later published on Dion's official YouTube channel in February 2013.
-It has amassed more than 33 million views as of May 2024.
+Three versions of the music video were produced: a black-and-white Canadian version for the Canadian market (released in October 1990), a color performance version for US promotion (November 1990) directed by David Phillips, and a black-and-white edit combining the performance material with additional footage for the Unison home video (July 1991).
+The latter version was later uploaded to Dion's official YouTube channel in February 2013.
+It has accumulated more than 33 million views as of May 2024.

 Live performances

-Dion first performed "Where Does My Heart Beat Now" at the Eurovision Song Contest 1989, along with the previous year's winning song, "Ne partez pas sans moi".
-She then sang it on various Canadian and US television shows in 1990 and 1991, like The Tonight Show, Good Morning America, Live with Regis and Kathie Lee, Into the Night with Rick Dees and Super Dave.
-Dion also performed it on television in Norway and the Netherlands in 1991 and during the Juno Awards of 1991.
-She performed it during her Unison Tour, Celine Dion in Concert, The Colour of My Love Tour, D'eux Tour, Falling into You Around the World Tour, and her 2013 Sans attendre Tour.
-Live performances are currently available on the DVD, The Colour of My Love Concert recorded in 1993, and À l'Olympia CD from 1994.
-Dion also performed "Where Does My Heart Beat Now" in her 2011-19 Las Vegas residency show, Celine between 2011 and 2018.
+Dion first performed "Where Does My Heart Beat Now" at the Eurovision Song Contest 1989, along with the previous year's winning entry, "Ne partez pas sans moi".
+She later sang it on various Canadian and US television programs in 1990 and 1991, including The Tonight Show, Good Morning America, Live with Regis and Kathie Lee, Into the Night with Rick Dees, and Super Dave.
+Dion also performed the song on television in Norway and the Netherlands in 1991, as well as during the Juno Awards of 1991.

-Awards and accolades
+She included "Where Does My Heart Beat Now" in several concert tours: the Unison Tour, Celine Dion in Concert, The Colour of My Love Tour, D'eux Tour, Falling into You: Around the World, and her 2013 Sans attendre Tour.
+Live renditions are available on the DVD The Colour of My Love Concert (recorded in 1993) and on the 1994 CD À l'Olympia.
+Dion also performed the song in her 2011–19 Las Vegas residency show, Celine, between 2011 and 2018.

+Accolades

-On 13 May 1992, "Where Does My Heart Beat Now" received an ASCAP Pop Award for the most-performed ASCAP song during the 1991 survey year (1 October 1990 – 30 September 1991).
-Additionally, Dion's performance of "Where Does My Heart Beat Now" at the Juno Awards of 1991 was nominated for the Gemini Award in category Best Performance in a Variety Program or Series.
+On 13 May 1992, "Where Does My Heart Beat Now" received an ASCAP Pop Award as one of the most-performed ASCAP songs during the 1991 survey year (1 October 1990 – 30 September 1991).
+Additionally, Dion's performance of the song at the Juno Awards of 1991 was nominated for a Gemini Award in the category Best Performance in a Variety Program or Series.